 The Guide to Grammar and Writing is produced by Capital Community College in Hartford, Connecticut.
 Its developers offer assistance in areas ranging from grammar and vocabulary to essays and research papers.
-You will also find quality interactive grammar exercises and quizzes on this site.
+You will also find quality interactive grammar exercises along with self-correcting quizzes on this site.

 Be sure to check the OWL website for help with both MLA and APA documentation.

 The CRC librarians have created handouts for MLA, APA, and Chicago citation styles, which contain guidelines for creating a bibliography page and using parenthetical references for essays and research papers.
 You can pick up free copies of these handouts in the Library, the Computer Lab (LRC-204), or the RWC.
 Also, the seventh edition of the MLA Handbook for Writers of Research Papers and the fifth edition of the Publication Manual of the American Psychological Association are available in the RWC for your reference.